Our Favourite Lake District Photography Spots

 The view down Wastwater has been voted the UK's best view several times and it's easy to see why.
 Whether you're looking up towards Great Gable and Scafell Pike, or down the lake from the lower slopes of the aforementioned, the views are as dramatic as they are stunning.

-If you were to google 'iconic Lake District images' the row of shoreline pines reflected in the tranquil waters of Buttermere would be right up there, as would the lone, spindly tree at the village end of the lake.
+We'll finish the round-up with Buttermere.
+If you were to look up iconic Lake District images, the row of shoreline pines reflected in the tranquil waters of Buttermere would be right up there, as would the lone, spindly tree at the village end of the lake.

-Whatever the weather, if you're heading to Buttermere for the day, take your camera.
+Whatever the weather, if you're heading to Wastwater or Buttermere for the day, make sure you take your camera.

 aira force